atiaitu/Distributed_Systems/Handin5/README.md

 - make 5 bash terminals
 - 3 of them needs to find its way into the server folder using "cd <something>" and "cd .." to move forward and backwords
 - the other 2 needs to find its way into the client folder
-- in the first server terminal, write: "go run server.go -port 5400 -name Server0 -wipe"
+- in the first server terminal, write: "go run server.go -port 5400 -name Server0 -wipe" //The -wipe just 	wipes the log
 - in the second server terminal, write "go run server.go -port 5401 -name Server1"
 - in the third server terminal, write "go run server.go -port 5402 -name Server2"
 - in the first client terminal, write: "go run client.go -name <name>"